usds/SME-QA-Website/pages/phases/assessments/written-assessments.md

 phase: assessments
 sub-phase-order: 020
 title: Written Assessments
-intro: SMEs may conduct one or two rounds of written assessments in the assessment phase.
+intro: During job analysis, SMEs and HR may decide to do a written assessment or demonstration project instead of a first-round interview.
 ---

 <p class="usa-intro">
   {{ page.intro }}
 </p>

-You may choose to do a written assessment for one or both assessment phases.
+If your SMEs opt for a written assessment or demonstration project instead of a first-round interview, you will need to prepare questions and training for each different assessment round.

+The assessment type should be appropriate to evaluate the applicant's proficiency level within the examined competencies.